 Stanlake Park’s 150 acres of stunning grounds and buildings provide many beautiful backdrops.
 Heritage Venues’ approved photographers are very familiar with the venue, and know all its interesting nooks and crannies!
 If you use your own photographer, they are welcome to visit by appointment beforehand to familiarise themselves.
 Note that the family house and its driveway are private areas.

-There are a variety of local hotels to choose from, and to help you find the best accommodation close by and to ensure that you always get exclusive special offers, we have put together a unique Hotel Map.
-These special offers can be booked by telephone or online – see below, and the Hotel Map can be viewed on our web site under Accommodation.
+There are a variety of hotels to choose from, and to help you find the best accommodation close by we have created a list of local accommodation options on our website https://stanlakeparkweddings.com/accommodation/

 The house and its grounds are private and strictly off limits.